esselfe/codybot/README.md

 To see available commands, send `!help`.

 To trigger a fortune cookie, send `!fortune`.
-The fortune cookie database file is `data-fortunes.txt`.
+The fortune cookie database file is `data/fortunes.txt`.
 It's made of files in `/usr/share/games/fortunes` using the system-provided fortune package.
 (see https://github.com/shlomif/fortune-mod)